When was the last time you really and truly relaxed?

-Certainly, there are times when people need help dealing with raw emotions, and anxiety can be terribly difficult to ignore.
-When a patient comes to me, overwhelmed by circumstances beyond their coping abilities, I’ve found that simply listening and taking the time to sort through all the options is much more effective than writing a prescription for the latest anxiety or depression drug.
+Certainly, there are times when people need help dealing with raw emotions, and anxiety can be terribly difficult to ignore—especially when they feel overwhelmed by circumstances beyond their coping abilities.

-- Research shows that older men and women (age 60 and above) who take anti-anxiety medication, as well as sleep aids and/or antidepressants, have double – and even triple – the risk of falling as people who do not take these drugs.
+Higher risk of falling - Research shows that older men and women (age 60 and above) who take anti-anxiety medication, as well as sleep aids and/or antidepressants, have a 2-to-3 times greater risk of falling as people who do not take these drugs.

-- Patients given anti-anxiety medication tend to develop dependency on the drug, making it very difficult to quit.
-Unfortunately, patients usually aren’t told that when the drugs are being prescribed.
-And, even if they are warned, many people want relief so desperately that they try to ignore the downsides.
+Potential drug addiction - Patients given anti-anxiety medication tend to develop dependency on the drug, making it exceedingly difficult to quit.
+(Unfortunately, patients usually are not told that when the drugs are being prescribed.
+And, even if they are warned, many people want relief so desperately that they try to ignore the downsides.)

-- Prescription sleep aids and anti-anxiety drugs actually interfere with real, restful sleep, although patients are often unaware of this drawback.
-Healthy sleep requires both REM (rapid eye movement, which is when we dream) sleep time and deep sleep.
-But some of these drugs don’t allow you to experience the entire REM cycle, which translates into less quality sleep time.
+Lack of restful sleep - Prescription sleep aids and anti-anxiety drugs interfere with real, restful sleep, although users are often unaware of this drawback.
+Healthy sleep requires time for both rapid eye movement (REM) sleep—which is when we dream time and deep sleep.
+But some of these drugs do not allow you to experience the entire REM cycle, which translates into less quality sleep time.

-- The negative side effects linked to anti-anxiety medication can be quite serious, but again, that’s not something doctors typically discuss when prescribing them.
+Dangerous side effects - The negative side effects linked to anti-anxiety medication can be quite serious, but again, that is not something doctors typically discuss when prescribing them.
 These drugs can affect your coordination, alertness, and reaction time, making mistakes and accidents more likely.
 In addition, they can cause dizziness, memory loss, incontinence, and nausea, as well as worsen breathing problems, especially during sleep.

 Better Ways To Handle Anxiety